2021 South Alabama Jaguars football team

 The 2021 South Alabama Jaguars football team represented the University of South Alabama during the 2021 NCAA Division I FBS football season.
 The Jaguars played their home games at Hancock Whitney Stadium in Mobile, Alabama.
 They competed in the West Division of the Sun Belt Conference.

 Prior to the season, South Alabama saw a near complete overhaul of its coaching staff, including Kane Wommack taking over as head coach, Major Applewhite taking over as offensive coordinator, and Corey Batoon taking over as defensive coordinator.

-Previous season

-The Jaguars finished the 2020 season with a 4–7 record (3–5 in conference), finishing second in the Sun Belt West Division.
-South Alabama was not invited to any postseason competition.
-Following the season, head coach Steve Campbell was fired after amassing a record of 9-26 and no winning seasons over his three seasons at the helm of the program.
-Kane Wommack was named head coach soon after.